Atinos31/Speaky/README.md

    * A user-friendly interface with easy navigation throughout the site
    * Attractive, minimalistic design with visuals and information presented clearly and concisely.
+   * A button to choose voices
+   * A button for text input to be converted to speech.
    * Easily readable fonts and simple navigation throughout the site.
-   * brand logo to link back to the homepage.
+   * Brand logo to link back to the homepage.

 - **Buttons**